-If you’re one of these entrepreneurs, you’re likely dealing with high insurance rates, a long list of licensing and permit requirements, and expensive material and equipment costs.
-This can lead to cash flow issues, which make it difficult to cover invoices on time, pay employees, and purchase the tools you need to succeed.
+Construction business owners are dealing with supply chain disruptions. high insurance rates, a long list of licensing and permit requirements, and expensive material and equipment costs.
+These can lead to cash flow issues, which make it difficult to cover invoices on time, pay employees, and purchase the tools you need to succeed.

 Requirements for Construction Lines of Credit

 To qualify for a business line of credit for your construction business, lenders will often consider the following factors: